Small business payroll: a complete guide for 2026

 What's involved in payroll compliance?

 Payroll compliance means following all federal, state, and local laws that govern how you pay employees and report wages to tax authorities.
-To stay compliant, you must:
+Staying compliant protects your business from penalties and builds trust with your team.

-• Calculate pay accurately: Include regular wages, overtime, bonuses, and any other compensation owed
+- Calculate pay accurately: include regular wages, overtime, bonuses, and any other compensation owed

-• Provide detailed pay stubs: Show gross pay, all deductions, and net pay for each pay period
+- Provide detailed pay stubs: show gross pay, all deductions, and net pay for each pay period

-• File and pay taxes on time: Meet IRS and state deadlines for payroll tax deposits and quarterly filings
+- File and pay taxes on time: meet IRS and state deadlines for payroll tax deposits and quarterly filings

-• Remit deductions correctly: Send retirement contributions, garnishments, and benefits payments to the right agencies
+- Remit deductions correctly: send retirement contributions, garnishments, and benefits payments to the right agencies

-• Maintain payroll records: According to the IRS, you must keep detailed records for at least four years (some states require longer).
+- Maintain payroll records: according to the IRS, you must keep detailed records for at least four years (some states require longer)

 Payroll options for small business